Five Questions to Ask A Financial Advisor

 With something as important as your health, they don’t let a five-minute multiple-choice questionnaire determine your treatment.
 So why do we do that with your entire investing life!
 Why are we, as investors, content with this?

 So if the answer to the investment philosophy question is, “We determine your goals, and then invest you based on your risk tolerance,” you may want to keep looking.
+For more, check out Episode 21: Risk Tolerance is Stupid!

 It would also be a red flag to me if the answers sounded like any of the following: